Article

 ESG advisory ESG Business strategy

-Two landmark climate reporting measures, California Senate Bills 253 and 261, were signed into law by Governor Gavin Newsom in early October.
+Two landmark climate reporting measures, California Senate Bills 253 and 261, were signed into law by Governor Gavin Newsom in October 2023.
+They were amended by California Senate Bill 219, which passed in September 2024.

 They represent a significant leap forward in consistent reporting on climate and environmental sustainability.